open-amt-cloud-toolkit/mps/docs/General/manageDevice.md

 ## Manage the Intel&reg; AMT Device using MPS

 1\.
-On your development device, browse to the web server using the development device's IP Address.
+On your development system, browse to the web server using the development system's IP Address.

 **Example URL:** https://[Development-IP-Address]:3000